Going beyond AI Agents in customer service

 What are AI Agents?

 In general, these sorts of tools have sprung up to use generative AI tools (similar to ChatGPT, and other tools built on Large Language Models), to answer customer questions.
+AI customer service agents use natural language processing and language processing to understand and respond to customer inquiries, enabling them to interact with users in natural language and provide efficient support.

 How it works is that the domain knowledge of a brand is used to train the AI.
 This kind of data includes things like returns policies, FAQs, product specifications, and other proprietary information.
 This could include things on your website, but also things that a customer service agent could have access to, such as more detailed product specs.
+The knowledge base is used to inform the AI's responses, ensuring that answers are accurate and contextually relevant.

 Previous chatbots might use keywords to search for a relevant article that the customer wants and then send them a link, but what these tools can do is digest the information and then rephrase and simplify it.
 So rather than having to scan a 500 word article or page, customers get the answer in 50 words.

-So for example, if you were asking an AI agent how long the returns policy was, the assistant would scan the relevant document, pull out the answer and rephrase it like: "hey thanks for asking.
-We offer free returns on all items up to 30 days."
+So for example, if you were asking an AI agent how long the returns policy was, the assistant would scan the relevant document, pull out the answer and rephrase it like: “hey thanks for asking.
+We offer free returns on all items up to 30 days.”
 This same answer could be rephrased again and again to appear fresh to a different customer.
+The AI agent can provide personalized support and responses, tailoring information to each customer's needs.

 It can even remember context and remember previous conversations, though it does need to remember who it is speaking to.
 This could be done with logged in users, or perhaps with IP identification.
 In theory you could then have a long-running conversation over many months and years.
+Personalization is enhanced by the AI's ability to remember previous conversations.

 What are the limitations of AI Agents in customer service?

-The tools are great for generic questions, by which mean, questions that anyone could ask and that the answer would be true.
+The tools are great for generic questions, by which I mean, questions that anyone could ask and that the answer would be true.
 For instance, that question about returns policy is true for everyone.
-But if a customer asked "Can I still return my order?" then the assistant may not be able to answer as effectively.
-The answer "You can, if you ordered in the last 30 days" is fine, but it's not a definitive response.
+But if a customer asked “Can I still return my order?” then the assistant may not be able to answer as effectively.
+The answer “You can, if you ordered in the last 30 days” is fine, but it’s not a definitive response.

 The limitations therefore are based on what data the assistant has access to.
 If the assistant can find the order information, and then calculate the time elapsed since order, it can then give an accurate answer.
 But that requires more complex set up and integrations.
+It is important to be able to integrate AI agents with existing systems, such as CRM or order management systems, to handle complex issues and ensure seamless data flow.

 The other thing to consider is whether the AI agent actually has access to more information than the customer.
 For instance, if everything the AI assistant is trained on is public information on the website, how much is it adding to the experience?
-Of course some customers don't want to sift through page after page of help articles, but could you avoid a lot of the questions the AI assistant is answering if you A) made the information available, and B) made the information more easily searchable.
+Of course some customers don’t want to sift through page after page of help articles, but could you avoid a lot of the questions the AI assistant is answering if you A) made the information available, and B) made the information more easily searchable.
+By integrating AI agents with internal resources and support agents, businesses can increase efficiency and scale their customer service operations, allowing them to serve more customers without additional resources.

 Going beyond AI Agents: AI Concierge